 About Budoshin Ju-Jitsu

-Most dojo that have Budoshin Ju-Jitsu trained sensei teach a common core of basic techniques for testing purposes.
+Most Budoshin Ju-Jitsu trained sensei teach a common core of basic techniques for testing purposes.
 However, this core only touches the surface of what a Budoshin Ju-Jitsu student or sensei knows.
-Many sensei teach a wide variety of additional techniques that compose the Budoshin ryu including the core techniques.
-Students thus develop an extremely effective and personalized self-defense system that is individualized to their needs and abilities.
-As a result of the continuous street-attack training, the defensive techniques of Budoshin Ju-Jitsu students or black belts in any street situation are completely unpredictable.
+Many sensei teach a wide variety of additional techniques in the Budoshin ryu including the core techniques.
+As a result you will develop an extremely effective and personalized self-defense system that is individualized to your needs and abilities.
+As a result of the continuous street-attack training, your defensive techniques of Budoshin Ju-Jitsu in any street situation are completely unpredictable.

 HISTORY OF BUDOSHIN JU-JITSU: